Right-Handed Leptonic Mixing and Enhancement Band in Left-Right Symmetry: Abstract

 \section{Abstract}

 Left--right (LR) symmetric theories predict right-handed charged currents whose flavor structure encodes the realization of parity.
 While the right-handed quark mixing matrix closely tracks its left-handed counterpart, the leptonic sector with purely Dirac neutrinos has remained structurally unclear.
-We show that, in contrast to the quark case, parity in the Dirac leptonic sector generically induces branch-dependent enhancement bands in which RH--LH misalignment becomes parametrically large despite small parity breaking.
+We show that, in contrast to the quark case, parity in the Dirac leptonic sector admits a localized, branch-dependent enhancement band in which RH--LH misalignment becomes parametrically large despite small parity breaking.
 We derive analytic solutions of the LR consistency equation and demonstrate that the interplay between spontaneous parity violation and spectral near-degeneracies leads to a qualitatively new pattern of right-handed mixing.
-This establishes the Dirac leptonic sector of the minimal LR theory as a predictive and structurally distinct regime.
+This establishes the Dirac leptonic sector of the minimal LR model as a predictive and structurally distinct regime.